NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

   *Try restarting the app, that helps refresh things.*
   (Rather than saying "clear the cache")

 - I break instructions down into clear, easy-to-follow steps.
+  *Click the Start menu, type 'Control Panel', and press Enter.*